MikeyLevine/youtube-downloader/README.md

+## Usage

+Here's a screenshot of the application's user interface.

 # YouTube Downloader

 A Python application to download YouTube videos and convert them to MP4, AVI, MOV, and WebM formats.
 Includes a graphical user interface (GUI).